 33% of internet traffic belongs to websites who hold the top spot on Google.
 Moreover, 92% of internet traffic occurs on websites which are on page 1 of Google.

 If you want your finance marketing to generate inbound leads via your website, then your search engine rankings are crucial.

 The truth, however, is that SEO is difficult (search engine optimisation).
 That’s probably why you’re reading this post!
 How do I make this work for my finance marketing?

-The encouraging thing is, SEO really can work for finance marketing (see our case study here).
+The encouraging thing is, SEO really can work for finance marketing.
 In this post, we’re going to cover 4 essential elements for your content marketing strategy, which must be followed if it is to improve your rankings.

 #1 Target The Right Keywords